netanoir/out-of-the-black-box/README.md

 **Description**: Using conductive paint, teachers and students will each make a self portrait of themselves.
 Once everyone is done with their portrait, we will connect each portrait together in a chainlink circuit to make up our family/classroom portrait.

 **Materials**:
-- 25~50 sheets of paper
+- 25~50 sheets of colored paper
 - Graphite powder
 - Acrylic paint
 - Paint brushes

 **Discussion**: Talk about the importance of family.
 What we mean when we say family here, is a collective.
 A group of people who share and maintain space together.
 Here in this classroom, we set up the class, participated in activities together, looked after each other and this space, and contributed to the group.
-**Guiding questions**: What does the word family mean to you?
+> _Guiding questions_: What does the word family mean to you?
 Who have you chosen to be a part of your family?
 How does your family work together?